thanpolas/Modernizr-CJS/readme.md

 var cookies = require('Modernizr-CJS/feature-detects/cookies');
 ```

-All tests are functions with a callback that provide a boolean value:
+All tests are functions with a callback that has as arguments the test outcome.

 ```js
 cookies(function(result) {